Ponysona

-According to researchers studying the brony fandom in 2016, 39% of bronies have a ponysona.
-(In contrast, according to a 2020 survey in The New Science of Narcissism, 95% of furries have a fursona.)
-Forty-six percent of bronies reported having an original character, and their ponysona was among the first original characters they created.
+In 2016, 46% of bronies reported that they had created at least one original character, and 39% reported identifying with a ponysona, which typically was among the first original characters they had created during their participation in the fandom.
+By 2019, the percentage of bronies identifying with a ponysona had increased up to 49.3%.
+(In contrast, according to a 2020 survey, 95% of furries identify themselves with a fursona.)

 Within the community, original character designs that simply recolor existing characters from the show are often criticized for lacking creativity, despite their prevalence.
 Unlike fursonas, which often involve elaborate fursuits for physical embodiment at furry conventions, ponysonas tend to be expressed primarily through digital art, roleplay, and online interaction, with cosplay being a less common but still present form of expression.
 Some bronies describe their ponysonas as idealized versions of themselves, serving as personal avatars within the community that represent how they wish to be perceived.

-According to a 2018 study on the brony fandom, 49.3% of bronies reported that they either have, or would like to have, a drawing of themselves as a My Little Pony pony character.